GiovanH/unofficial-homestuck-collection/README.md

 This application runs entirely in Electron + Vue, with very little else going on.
 Although it functions in a manner very similar to a web browser, everything is running in what I would charitably describe as a "creative" fashion.
 I am by no means an expert, and while I'd love to say I always had good practices in mind while developing this, I largely didn't even know what a good practice *was* for a decent chunk of it.

 So what I'm saying is this: You're welcome to peruse the codebase, fork it, make and suggest changes, or use it in any way you see fit.
 Just uh... don't expect it to be well formed or documented in any of the ways that really count.
-If you want to make some changes and my code is causing you physical discomfort, hit me up on Discord at `Bambosh#1025`.
-I'll do my best to help talk it through with you!
+If you want to make some changes and my code is causing you physical discomfort, [try asking around our Discord server.](https://discord.gg/43QHASFC2X) Someone should be able to help out!

 Building a development version of TUHC requires NPM (Node 14.18), Yarn, `make`, and `tar`.